liziqun/liziqun.github.io/index.md

 ## Geospatial Machine Learning

 ### [Geospatial Risk Modeling - the Robbery Crime](R markdown/Ziqun Li_risk_prediction.html)
+A geospatial risk model was built using the robbery crime data in order to better prevent robbery risk in Chicago.

 ### [Space-Time Prediction of Bike Share Demand](R markdown/Ziqun Li,Bike Share Demand prediction.html)
+A space-time ridershare prediction model was built to help indego understand demand for bike share and make recommendations for allocation of new stations in Philadelphia.

 ### [Home Sale Price Model Proposal](R markdown/Ziqun Li, Fan Shi.html)
+Predict home sale price for Zillow in San Francisco.

 ---